mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Average (8+) Electronics (sensors) check, adding the following DMs.

-Savvy stealth ship captains know how to ‘go dark’ after distancing themselves from an opponent, shutting down most or all systems that allow them to be detected.
+Savvy stealth ship captains know how to ‘go dark' after distancing themselves from an opponent, shutting down most or all systems that allow them to be detected.
 This gives the stealthed ship a significant advantage